Congress will start new session with long to-do lists - NewsBreak

 WASHINGTON (NEXSTAR) — A new session of Congress will start in the new year, with a whole different power dynamic.
 Lawmakers already have big plans for the next two years.

-On Tuesday, the new session will begin and Republicans will take over the majority in the House.Nearly half of U.S. teens say they’ve been bullied online, Sen. Blackburn says she has a bill to address that
+On Tuesday, the new session will begin and Republicans will take over the majority in the House.Supreme Court orders Title 42 border restrictions to remain in place

 Congressman Greg Steube said a major priority will be the southern border.